danabo/blog/content/posts/Carnot Cycle.md

+Also, this video is a good illustration of the carnot cycle in action (with particle level simulation of the gas): https://www.youtube.com/watch?v=M6XQi8eYYNs

 All phases of the Carnot cycle are [quasistatic](https://en.wikipedia.org/wiki/Quasistatic_process), which means that the process stays close to equilibrium during the changes that take place.
 What this means for us is that we can assume that the entropy, temperature, volume and pressure of the gas are always well defined through out each phase.
 The quasistatic assumption is needed to ensure that every phase of the cycle is reversible, which makes the cycle as a whole reversible.